A Perfume, A Melody, An Emotion

 Everything we create begins with intent.

-Nothing is ornamental.
-Nothing is without purpose.
+Nothing is ornamental, and nothing exists without purpose.

 The perfumer